 The Council informs and advises the Minister Responsible for the Status of Persons with Disabilities (Minister Responsible) on disability-related issues.
-The Disability Policy Office of SWSD serves as a Secretariat to the Council and supports its meetings and activities
+The Disability Policy Office serves as a secretariat to the Council and supports its meetings and activities.

-Members of the Council collectively possess the core competencies of:
+Members of the Advisory Council collectively possess the core competencies of:

-Members of the Council meet the following qualifications:
+Members of the Advisory Council meet the following qualifications:

-Members of the Council are available to meet in person four times a year for a two-day meeting plus required travel time, as well as to attend conference calls at the call of the Chair and attend other events, engagement sessions and meetings at the request of the Chair.
+Advisory Council members are available to meet in person four times a year for a two-day meeting plus required travel time, as well as to attend conference calls at the call of the Chair and attend other events, engagement sessions and meetings at the request of the Chair.

 Members are expected to spend additional time to review materials and other preparations for council meetings.